snapdao/btcsnap/packages/snap/README.md

 [![0.3.1](https://badge.fury.io/js/btcsnap.png)](https://badge.fury.io/js/btcsnap)

 `BitcoinSnap` is the world's first application allowing users to directly manage Bitcoin within the MetaMask interface, without having to wrap tokens.
-Since Snaps is pre-release software, the alpha version of BitcoinSnap is currently live on [Metamask Flask](https://metamask.io/flask/) only, a canary distribution for developers that provides access to upcoming features.
+Since Snaps is pre-release software, BitcoinSnap is currently live on [Metamask Flask](https://metamask.io/flask/) only, a canary distribution for developers that provides access to upcoming features.

 *Note: MetaMask Flask is an experimental playground for developers and is not to be confused with the normal [MetaMask wallet app](https://metamask.io/).